-Consistent with federal and State laws and rules governing student privacy rights, the school shall make diligent efforts to notify a parent or guardian within 24-hours after the school's administration is made aware of a student's involvement in an alleged bullying incident.
+Consistent with federal and State laws and rules governing student privacy rights, the school shall make diligent efforts to notify a parent or guardian, utilizing all contact information the school has available or that can be reasonably obtained by the school, within 24-hours after the school's administration is made aware of a student's involvement in an alleged bullying incident.
 The term "bullying incident" includes individual instances of bullying, as well as all threats, suggestions, or instances of self-harm determined to be a result of bullying.
 Notification to a parent or guardian shall include, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures.